Confluence Alternatives

 Trade-offs

-• Less integrated with engineering tickets than Confluence/Jira
+• Less integrated with engineering tickets than Confluence + Jira

-• Smaller marketplace of integrations
+• Smaller marketplace of integrations than Atlassian

-• Premium SAML SSO at $12.50/member
+• Premium SAML SSO requires the $12.50 per member tier

 Free